0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/zkevm-bridge/index.md

 The operation can also be performed in reverse.
 After burning the Wrapped Token, the bridge smart contract unlocks the original asset on the origin network.

 As mentioned earlier, there is also a third option where the bridge smart contract facilitates cross-chain messaging.
-This allows data payloads to be sent from one network to another using the bridge smart contract's Bridge and Claim operations.
+This allows data payloads to be sent from one network to another using the bridge smart contract's bridge and claim operations.

 ## Comparing with Ethereum 2.0 deposit contract